facebook/react-native-website/docs/native-components-android.md

 ### 4. Register the `ViewManager`

-The final Java/Kotlin step is to register the ViewManager to the application, this happens in a similar way to [Native Modules](native-modules-android.md), via the applications package member function `createViewManagers.`
+The final step is to register the ViewManager to the application, this happens in a similar way to [Native Modules](native-modules-android.md), via the applications package member function `createViewManagers`.

 <Tabs groupId="android-language" defaultValue={constants.defaultAndroidLanguage} values={constants.androidLanguages}>
 <TabItem value="kotlin">